danneu/pg-extra/README.md

 - Extends pg.Client with prototype methods `many`, `one`.
 - The above methods all return promises just like the existing `pool.query()` and `client.query()`.
+- `parseUrl` converts a postgres connection string into the object that pg.Pool expects.
 - Exposes a `q` template literal helper for writing queries.

     ``` javascript